Optional) The percentage of your total Cortex Data Lake capacity that you want to allocate for each log type.

 QUOTAfor a log type to 0% means that Cortex Data Lake does not store the logs.
 If you reset

 QUOTAto 0%, all existing logs will be deleted.

 Leave this field blank to allocate all remaining storage to a log type.
 If you leave this field blank for multiple log types, they all share the remaining unallocated storage.
 When no more unallocated storage remains, Cortex Data Lake deletes the oldest logs among the log types with this field empty.

 Read-only) The amount of log storage space allocated for each log type in KB, MB, GB, or TB.

-- (Optional)Specify theMAX DAYSthe Cortex Data Lake should retain logs.
-Set this value only if you have a company or regulatory retention policy and you need to delete logs after a given time period.
-If you do not enter a value here (leave it blank), logs will not be deleted on the Cortex Data Lake until the available storage space runs out.
+Optional) The number of days that Cortex Data Lake retains logs.
+Set this value only if you have a company or regulatory retention policy that requires you to delete logs after a given time period.
+If you leave this field blank, Cortex Data Lake will not delete logs until the available storage space runs out.

-- View theACTUAL RETENTION DAYS, which is the number of days for which logs have been stored on the Logging Service.
+Read-only) The number of days that logs have been stored in Cortex Data Lake.
 Logs are rolled over when the max days is reached or the available storage space runs out.
-Use this information to learn about the current utilization of the logging service or which logs have the longest duration, and assess if you need to reallocate quota across the log subtypes to meet your log retention policy.
+Use this information to learn about the current utilization of Cortex Data Lake or which logs it has retained the longest and assess if you need to reallocate quota to meet your log retention policy.